-“Although mechanistic studies support the potential effect of hand hygiene or face masks, evidence from 14 randomized controlled trials of these measures did not support a substantial effect on transmission of laboratory-confirmed influenza.”
+“Although mechanistic studies support the potential effect of hand hygiene or face masks, evidence from 14 randomized controlled trials of these measures did not support a substantial effect on transmission of laboratory-confirmed influenza.”1

-The science has not changed- 10 years of consistent high quality low bias studies have provided substantial evidence against the effectiveness of face masks for the general public in non health-care settings.
+The science has not changed- 10 years of consistent high quality studies with low risk of bias have provided substantial evidence against the effectiveness of face masks for the general public in non health-care settings.

 Science is the most important tool we have for battling epidemics and, as I wrote about back in February, the danger of scientists in the media carelessly misinterpreting evidence, or failing to communicate clearly, is that the public will lose their trust in science when it matters most.

 Science does not flip flop overnight, that’s what distinguishes it from politics.

 If politicians want to encourage more people to wear face masks they should consider having clear, evidence-based communication strategies, and not pass laws that force people to implement measures that, at best, are only supported by weak scientific evidence.

 I would like to take this opportunity to thank all the scientists worldwide who are standing up to protect the sanctity of their field, I can only imagine how frustrating this has been for them.